Chapter 1The Essence of Calculus

 Here, is the input where you started and is the size of the little nudge the input that caused to change.

 This says the ratio of a tiny change in to the tiny change in that caused it equals the height of our graph, , at that point.
 Or rather, this is only approximately true, but it's an approximation that should get better and better for smaller choices of .

 For example, think about two nearby inputs, like and .
 The change to , then, is .
-The change would be the difference between the mystery function evaluated at and evaluated .
-Even though we don’t know what that mystery function is, we do know something about this change, namely that this change divided by is approximately .
+The change would be the difference between the mystery function evaluated at and evaluated at .
+Even though we don't know what that mystery function is, we do know something about this change, namely that this change divided by is approximately .

 And this relationship between tiny changes to the mystery function and the value of is true at all inputs, not just .
 For example, we can see the same relationship at the point on the graph of .